chrisgrieser/nvim-tinygit/README.md

 - **Explore the git history**: Search the file for a string ("git pickaxe"), or examine the history of a function or line range.
 Displays the results in a diff view with syntax highlighting, correctly following file renamings.
-- **Statusline components:** `git blame` of a file and branch state.
+- **Status line components:** `git blame` of a file and branch state.
 - **Streamlined workflow:** operations are smartly combined to minimize friction.
-For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines unshallowing, searching, and navigating diffs.
+For instance, the smart-commit command combines staging, committing, and pushing, and searching the file history combines un-shallowing, searching, and navigating diffs.

 <!-- toc -->